Martha J. Hart

 Ms. Hart is known for her imaginative recital programs combining poetry reading and art song around a central theme.
 As one critic writes: “The program was charming, touching, and engaging, both in content and presentation.”
 A versatile singer, Martha was part of the ensemble Three for the Road, a trio dedicated to the performance of American popular music from the 1930s and‘40s.

 In addition to her performance credits, Martha is a respected vocal pedagogue and is invited to present master classes at colleges and universities throughout the United States.
-Following appointments on the faculties of Graceland University, The Ohio State University and the Bay View Music Festival, Martha is currently Assistant Professor of Voice at Webster University in St. Louis, Missouri.
+Following appointments on the faculties of Graceland University, The Ohio State University and the Bay View Music Festival, Martha is currently Associate Professor of Head of the Voice Area at Webster University in St. Louis, Missouri.